-In the fall of 2019, Hall Middle School will implement a system of grading that is based on reporting progress on specific standards instead of reporting an overall percentage in the form of a letter grade.
+Hall Middle School employs a system of feedback and grading that is based on reporting student progress on specific standards instead of overall points/percentages in the form of a letter grade.
 As a school staff, we are committed to cohesive feedback practices that support every learner’s growth and instill a greater sense of relevance and meaning to the process of learning.
 Hall began this practice in the fall of 2019 after a two-year process of study, along with fellow Redwood High feeder Del Mar Middle School.

-What is the purpose of standards-based grading (SBG)?
+What is the purpose of standards-based reporting (SBR)?

-The purpose of standards-based-grading is to accurately represent students’ abilities and understanding based on clearly defined criteria that align with academic and behavioral standards shared across the school.
-Since standards are written to be addressed over the course of an entire school year, SBG reports on student growth over time instead of on a simple average of all points accrued.
+The purpose of standards-based-reporting is to accurately represent students’ abilities and understanding based on clearly defined criteria that align with academic and behavioral standards shared across the school.
+Since standards are written to be addressed over the course of an entire school year, SBR reports on student growth over time instead of on a simple average of all points accrued.

 How does standards-based grading differ from traditional A-F grading?

-A standards-based grading system measures a student’s proficiency in grade-level standards by prioritizing the most recent, consistent level of performance.
+A standards-based reporting system measures a student’s proficiency in grade-level standards by prioritizing the most recent, consistent level of performance.
 A student who may struggle at the beginning of a grading period when first encountering new material is still able to demonstrate proficiency in key content/concepts by the end of a grading period and have that reflected on the report card.
 In a traditional grading system, a student’s performance for an entire trimester is averaged together.
 Early quiz scores that are low are averaged together with more proficient performance later in the course, resulting in a lower overall grade than current performance indicates.

-Why is Hall Middle School changing to standards-based grading?
+Why is Hall Middle School changing to standards-based reporting?

 We want our students to focus on learning and growth, not points and percentages.
 We want our students to see learning as a continuous process guided by rich feedback, not a process of gaining/losing points.
 We want every parent to know the specific standards their child is learning and to see growth over time.
 Other reasons for standards-based-grading include: